-At the same time, the C on these issues.
+At the same time, the Church is divided on justice issues.
 I don’t say this to condemn or to be judgmental.
 It’s simply a fact that I think we need to recognize soberly, honestly and humbly.

 I know: I said one example, and it seems I given two here.
 These are two examples, but they coalesce into one.
 The proof for that is in the statistics that show that approximately 80% of white evangelicals support Trump, and approximately 80% of black “evangelicals”[i] do not support Trump.

 Now, I recognize that these statistics are sweeping generalizations, but generalizations do tell a story.
 There is some reflection of truth in them.
 I also don’t mention Trump to be divisive here.
 The example simply is provided for illustration.